 3. EcoCity Upgrade Version Dog Training Clicker

 The EcoCity Dog Training Clicker is great for training puppies and young adult dogs.
-This is a brand-new happy communication mode for you and your pup.
 It has an elastic wrist wrap and fits nicely in your hand.
 The button presses easily for a sound that is not too loud or soft.
-This clicker not only trains your dog but also the cat, bird, chicken, sheep, and even mice.
-Its available in four different colors including red, black, blue, and white.
+Not only does this clicker train dogs, but also cats, birds, chickens, sheep, and even mice.
+It’s available in four different colors including red, black, blue, and white.

 4. AmazonBasics Pet Training and Puppy Pads

-House training can be difficult.
-That’s where the AmazonBasics Pet Training and Puppy Pads come in.
-Each pas measures 22×22 inches with a center pad measuring 19 x 19 inches.
+House training can be difficult; that’s where the AmazonBasics Pet Training and Puppy Pads come in.
+Each pad measures 22×22 inches with a center pad measuring 19 x 19 inches.
 The pads have a 1.5-inch plastic border on all sides to prevent overflow.
 Additionally, they are super-absorbent and turns liquid to gel upon contact.
-Not only are the absorbent, but they are leak proof with plastic linings to prevent damage to the floors.
+Not to mention, they are also leak proof with plastic linings to prevent damage to the floors.

 The quick dry surface has a built-in attractant that guides dogs toward them when they need to go to the bathroom.
 The regular size training pads are suitable for puppies and small dogs only, and the extra-large pads are suitable for medium to large dogs.
-Click here to learn more about puppy training pads from one of our other in-depth articles!
+To see more options for potty training pads, head on over to our review on Eco Friendly Puppy Pads.